mattsiedenburg/PyWemo-WebUI/README.md

 I only have Belkin WeMo smart plugs and it works well enough for these.
 I can't speak to the functionality of other types of devices.

+## TODO

+- Scheduling
+- "Away mode" for random on/off functionality

 ## Features

 - **Device Discovery**: Automatically discover WeMo devices on your network